netsec-ethz/scion-tutorials/content/apps/remote_sig.md

 ```

 {% include alert type="Hint" content="
 These address and route settings will only live as long as the `sig` tunnel device.
-As soon as the `sig` process terminates, this will be gone.
+As soon as the `scion-ip-gateway` process terminates, this will be gone.
 " %}

 Now you should be able to `ping` the remote host, e.g. run on host A